Skip to main content

 • injuries whilst trespassing;

-• car surfing or foolish behaviour.
+• car surfing or risk-taking behaviour.

-We always recommend that families of a severely injured child or teenager contact us for advice before making their own decision about whether or not their child is likely to succeed with a compensation claim.
+We always recommend that families of a severely injured child or teenager contact us for advice before making their own decision about whether their child is likely to succeed with a compensation claim.

 Who makes decisions in a compensation claim for an injured child?